refokcer/budget-tracker-backend/README.md

 ### Usage

 After configuring secrets, run the application and call the `POST /api/chatgpt/ask` endpoint via Swagger with a `ChatGptRequest` body to receive a response from ChatGPT.
+If the endpoint returns `429 Too Many Requests`, your API key may have exhausted its quota or you are sending requests too quickly.